Requirements for Undergraduate Degrees

 Arts and Letters majors will be permitted to take upper-division courses in their non-major component for this requirement or courses from another college.

-By definition the Arts and Humanities component will include: Art, Dance, English, Foreign Languages, History, Music, Philosophy, and Theatre.
-The Social Sciences component will include: African-American Studies, American Studies, Asian Studies, Anthropology, Communication, Criminal Justice, Geography, International Studies, Political Science, Sociology, and Women’s Studies.
+By definition the Arts and Humanities component will include: Art, Dance, English, Graphic Design, History, Humanities, Music, Philosophy, Theatre, and World Languages and Cultures.
+The Social Sciences component will include: African-American Studies, American Studies, Asian Studies, Anthropology, Communication, Criminal Justice, Gaming, Geography, International Studies, Political Science, Sociology, and Women’s Studies.

 Students must satisfy all prerequisites before enrolling in any upper-division course.